-CMM 2017-01 also provides that each WCPFC member country that is not a SIDS that caught less than 2,000 t of tuna in 2004 to ensure that its catch does not exceed 2,000 t in 2018.
-Paragraph 5 of CMM 2017-01 makes clear, however, that nothing shall prejudice the rights and obligations of SIDS and PTs seeking to develop their domestic fisheries.
-This provision of CMM 2017-01 addresses Article 30 of the WCPF Convention.
+CMM 2018-01 also provides that each WCPFC member country that is not a SIDS that caught less than 2,000 t of tuna in 2004 ensures that its catch does not exceed 2,000 t in 2019 and 2020.
+Paragraph 5 of CMM 2018-01 makes clear, however, that nothing shall prejudice the rights and obligations of SIDS and PTs seeking to develop their domestic fisheries.
+This provision of CMM 2018-01 addresses Article 30 of the WCPF Convention.
 Specifically, Article 30 of the WCPF Convention recognizes the special needs of SIDS and PTs.
 CMMs must take into account that SIDS and PTs are economically vulnerable and heavily dependent on their fisheries, and should not be placed at a disadvantage in developing their fisheries as a result of measures intended to reduce the impact on tuna and other fish stocks by more developed nations.
-In giving effect to paragraph 7 and Article 30, WCPFC does not apply the 2,000 t bigeye limit to SIDS and PTs, which includes the U.S. participating territories.
+In giving effect to paragraph 7 and Article 30, WCPFC does not apply the 2,000 t bigeye tuna limit to SIDS and PTs, which includes the U.S. participating territories.
 Thus, there are no current WCPFC-agreed upon catch limits or fishing effort for bigeye tuna in longline fisheries of SIDS and PTs, including American Samoa, Guam, and the CNMI.
-This is consistent with previous WCPFC measures.

-Overview of Catch and Allocation Limit Specification Process
+1.2 Overview of Catch and Allocation Limit Specification Process

-In 2014 the Council developed and NMFS approved Amendment 7 to the Pelagic FEP (WPFMC 2014).
-Amendment 7 established a process under the authority of the Magnuson-Stevens Act to specify catch and/or effort limits for pelagic fisheries in the U.S. participating territories, as recommended by the Council.2 The process also allows NMFS to authorize the government of each U.S. participating territory to allocate a portion of its catch or fishing effort limit of PMUS to a U.S. fishing vessel permitted under the Pelagic FEP through specified fishing agreements to support fisheries development in the U.S. participating territories.
-Regulations implementing Amendment 7 became effective on October 24, 2014.
-See 50 CFR 665.819.
+In 2014, the Council developed and NMFS approved Amendment 7 to the Pelagics FEP (WPFMC 2014).
+Amendment 7 established a process under the authority of the Magnuson-Stevens Act to specify catch and/or effort limits for pelagic fisheries in the U.S. participating territories, as recommended by the Council.
+The process also allows NMFS to authorize the government of each U.S. participating territory to allocate a portion of its catch or fishing effort limit of pelagic MUS to a U.S. fishing vessel permitted under the Pelagics FEP through specified fishing agreements to support fisheries development in the U.S. participating territories.
+Regulations implementing Amendment 7 became effective on October 24, 2014 (see 50 CFR 665.819).